revolunet/algolia-react-input/README.md

 # algolia-react-input

-A simple react input component yo query your algolia index
+A simple react input component to query your algolia index

 ```js